2019 Boulder County Community Chipping Program

-Boulder County is proud to announce its 26th year of providing financial assistance to support community chipping events.
-In 2018, we have made significant changes to the program requirements and forms.
-If you have applied for funding in the past, please review these new rules and forms carefully.
-You will not be able to replicate what you have done in past years.
-We have made these changes to reduce the paperwork required from project coordinators and to improve the effectiveness of wildfire mitigation efforts undertaken by homeowners.
+Boulder County is proud to announce its 27th year of financial assistance for community chipping events.
+For 2019, we have made significant changes to the program.
+If you applied for funding in the past, please review this new information carefully.
+You will not be able to simply copy and paste your applications from previous years.

 Application Deadline and Submission Instructions

 Submit your application online at: https://bouldercounty.wufoo.com/forms/kil6h7y0i69tfc/ and make sure you receive confirmation that your application has been received.
 The application deadline is May 7, 2019.
 Boulder County will NOT accept applications submitted after this date.

 Community organizations, homeowner associations, fire protection districts, towns, non-profit organizations, and individual community leaders in the mountains and foothills (unincorporated Boulder County and Jamestown, Lyons, Nederland and Ward) are eligible to apply.

 We are changing our funding from an amount based on chipping time to a standard funding amount per household or the actual chipping cost, whichever is less.
 This change will allow us to fund more applications, but also will require participating households (or organizations) to cover a larger share of the chipping costs.